awlsring/texit/docs/providers.md

 ## AWS-EC2

 AWS-EC2 provider allows for launching exit nodes as ec2 instances.
-Its type is `aws-ecs`.
+Its type is `aws-ec2`.

 This provider launches exit nodes with the instance type `t4g.nano`.